azoth-lang/azoth.language.reference/old/exceptions.md

     let z = try foo() catch?; // makes catch seem optional let x = catch foo();

-Alternatively, you can panic when an exception occurs.
+Alternatively, you can abort when an exception occurs.

     // Note: the syntax for the return type has been changed to `never` so bang may not make sense
     // Note sure on syntax for this